gajendhir/rnnotes/docs/basics/the-env.md

 ## Package Managers

 You will require a good Package Manager to work with the various packages in your react-native projects.
+You will also require it, if you wish to develop and publish your own package.
 In fact, package managers are required for any node based projects to handle the node-modules that will be used.

 ### npm